puzzle/ansible-training/content/labs/04.2/_index.en.md

 - Replace `hostname`, `operating system`, `IP address` and `hardware type` with a reasonable fact.
 - Run your playbook and check on all servers by using an ansible ad hoc command if the content of the file `/root/serverinfo.txt` is as expected.

+- Are you an Ansible-Maester already?
+Solve the solution once by using a template and once without using a template!

 ## Solutions